County Township Associations

 The Ohio Township Association is comprised of 87 County Township Associations (CTAs), which serve as liaisons between the statewide organization and the fiscal officers and trustees in their respective counties.
 Each county in Ohio, with the exception of Cuyahoga, has a County Township Association that acts as a local representative for the OTA.
 The CTAs provide one channel of communication between the OTA and the general membership, and the OTA is only as strong as the CTAs are active.

 As different areas of the state face varying challenges at the local level, the CTAs offer an intermediate level of support for townships in each county.
 They also serve as the primary conduit through which information flows from the OTA to the townships, and vice-versa.
 Officers for County Township Associations include a president, vice president, secretary-treasurer, and executive committee member.

-Besides an annual membership drive, CTAs hold business and social meetings and those that address specific countywide concerns, and they can provide networking and development opportunities for the township officials in each county.
+Besides an annual membership drive, CTAs hold social and business meetings that address specific countywide concerns, and they can provide networking and development opportunities for the township officials in each county.
 The OTA encourages CTAs to hold at least four meetings annually, with one focused on county officials and state legislators.

 Local organizations are called on to assist the OTA and participate in countywide lobbying efforts for legislation of importance to township government, and communicating local legislative needs to the OTA.

 CTAs typically provide volunteers at the annual OTA Winter Conference and help plan educational workshops, OTA one-day sessions and regional meetings.
 CTAs work with local media outlets; participate in countywide events, such as providing a booth at their county fair; and plan events, whenever possible, around Township Day each Feb.
 1.